All Episodes

 Russian state news agencies reported.

-Mikhail Sergey Cergevich, I'm not sure, Gorbachev died this evening after a severe and prolonged illness.
+Mikhail Sergey Sergeovich, I'm not sure, Gorbachev died this evening after a severe and prolonged illness.

-Like the Central Clinical Hospital said, according to R.I.A.
-Novosti, Tuesday.
+The Central Clinical Hospital said, according to RIA Novosti, Tuesday, some would say yesterday.

 The man credited with introducing key political and economic reforms to the USSR and helping to end the Cold War had been in failing health for some time.